awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 ### Approach 2:  Deploy Mountpoint-S3 on the Host Using Either USERDATA or DaemonSet and Mount the Bucket at *Node Level*

-Mounting a S3 Bucket at a
+Mounting a S3 Bucket at a Node level can streamline the management of dependancy JAR files for SparkApplications by  reducing build times and speeding up deployment,

-### Approach 2.1: Deploying Using USERDATA with Karpenter or Managed Node Groups
+#### Approach 2.1: Deploying Using USERDATA with Karpenter or Managed Node Groups

 This approach is best for new clusters or where auto-scaling is customized to run workloads as the user-data script is run when a Node is initialized.
 Using the below script, the Node can be updated to have the S3 bucket mounted upon initialization in the EKS cluster that hosts the pods.
 The below script outlines downloading, installing, and running the Mountpoint S3 Package.
 There are a couple of arguments that set for this application that can be altered depending on the use case.
 More information about this arguments can be found here: https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONFIGURATION.md#caching-configuration